EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization

-The plateauing or slight degradation in performance with increased lookahead steps (from three to five in 8-D) can be attributed to a phenomenon we term ``planning delusion.''
-As EARL-BO interacts with samples from the GP virtual environment rather than the true objective function, looking many steps ahead may compound errors in the predicted outcomes (the true objective function may not correspond exactly to a GP posterior sample).
-The three-step variant seemingly allows for meaningful planning without excessive forward speculation based on imperfect models.
+In addition to the aforementioned heuristic observations, the plateauing, or slight degradation in performance with increased lookahead (from three to five in 8-D), may also be attributed to errors in the GP model, a phenomenon we term ``planning delusion.''
+As EARL-BO does not interact with the true objective function, but rather with samples from the GP model (which then interacts with the true objective function), looking many steps ahead may compound errors in the predicted outcomes.
+In essence, the true objective function may not correspond exactly to a GP posterior sample, reducing the effectiveness of model-based learning.
+The three-step variant seemingly allows for meaningful planning without excessive reliance on imperfect models.

 We speculate that this ``planning delusion'' effect could be more pronounced in EARL-BO compared to traditional rollout-based methods.
 EARL-BO learns a policy that directly optimizes for multi-step performance, potentially making it more susceptible to biases in long-term predictions.
 In contrast, rollout methods typically use myopic policies as base strategies, which may provide some inherent robustness against long-horizon planning errors.